-Sticking Point Suggested Suggestion Didn't solve for two missing numbers first "Have you found the two missing figures?" \mathbf{I} and thouse out why focals and up to \mathbf{I} is that if s mod 24 "That is odd.
+Sticking Point Suggested Suggestion Didn't solve for two missing numbers first "Have you found the two missing figures?" $\mathbf{I}$ and thouse out why totals add up to $\mathbf{I}$ is that it's mod $24$ "That is odd.
 What kind of strange arithmetic could possibly have both 72 and 24 equal to zero?"
 Don't make the intuitive leap to also think about the numbers as times.
 "I wonder why he/she used an arithmetic that goes up to 24 and then starts back at zero?"